SofusHilfling-School/DB-Neo4JAssignment/README.md

 The attempts were performed by a total of 7 players, three of which plays on the _away_ team and other four on the _home_ team.

 All goals went to the _home_ team and it looks like it was a rough match for the _away_ team since they only made three attempts in total.
-We can also see that Player9 attemped to score three times and two of his attempted resulted in goals.
+We can also see that Player9 attempted to score three times, and two of his attempts resulted in goals.

 ## Which team had the ball longest?